magento/magento2-functional-testing-framework/docs/custom-helpers.md

 }
 ```

-### Notes About The PHP File
+### Notes about this PHP file

-The following details are important about the file above:
+The following details are important about the above file:

-1. The `namespace` must match the file location like `namespace Magento\PageBuilder\Test\Mftf\Helper;`
+1. The `namespace` must match the file location: `namespace Magento\PageBuilder\Test\Mftf\Helper;`
-2. The class must `extends Helper` and have the corresponding `use` statement to match
+2. The class must `extends Helper` and have the corresponding `use` statement to match.
-3. You can get access to the WebDriver object via `$this->getModule('\Magento\FunctionalTestingFramework\Module\MagentoWebDriver')`
+3. You may access the WebDriver object via `$this->getModule('\Magento\FunctionalTestingFramework\Module\MagentoWebDriver')`.
-4. You can implement multiple related methods in the same class.
+4. You may implement multiple related methods within the same class.
-5. Specify the correct function argument types to match the types of the values you want to pass in.
-In this case we specified `string $context, int $startX, int $startY, int $endX, int $endY` so in the XML we will match these types.
+5. Specify the correct function argument types to match the type of values you want to pass in.
+In this case, we specified `string $context, int $startX, int $startY, int $endX, int $endY`.
+In the XML we will match these types.

-You should follow the same patterns in any Custom Helpers that you write yourself.
-But you can implement any logic or iteration that you need to solve for your use case.
+You should follow the same patterns in any custom helpers that you write yourself, but you may implement any logic or iteration that you need to solve for your use case.

-### Referencing In A Test
+### Referencing in a test

-Once you have implemented something like the above PHP file.
-You can then reference it in a test like this:
+Once you have implemented something like the above PHP file, reference it in a test:

 ```xml
 <helper class="\Magento\PageBuilder\Test\Mftf\Helper\SelectText" method="selectText" stepKey="selectHeadingTextInTinyMCE">